JonKing93/Github-Tutorial-Workshop/workshop/exercise-5.md

 ## A) Test the ignored files

 Move some files you'd like to ignore into the repository.
 Open up Github Desktop and you should see that the files will be added to the next commit.
-For example
+For example:

 INSERT FIGURE